Travel and expenses policy

 • or, the vehicle user (for example, invalid cost centre provided).

-Budget holders will also have visibility of these transactions.
+Budget and Spend Managers will also have visibility of these transactions.
 They have a responsibility to check transaction activity in their area is appropriate.

 Sustainability